CABBI ABCs: A Guide to Our Scientific Terms

 Microbiome: The community of microbes (bacteria, fungi, etc.) that live on or inside plants and play key roles in plant health and productivity.
 One goal at CABBI is to understand microbiomes and their effect on bioenergy crop traits and sustainability.

 Oleaginous yeast: A classification for a group of yeast species that can produce oil and accumulate it in lipid bodies within their cells.
-CABBI researchers are using four species in their work to produce renewable bioproducts from plant material: Issatchenkia orientalis, Rhodosporidium toruloides, Saccharomyces cerevisiae, and Yarrowia lipolytica.
+CABBI researchers are using two oleaginous yeast species in their work to produce renewable fuel and bioproducts from plant material: Rhodosporidium toruloides and Yarrowia lipolytica.
 (See related definitions for those species in this section.)

 Oleochemicals: Products derived from vegetable or animal oils and fats (as opposed to petrochemicals made from petroleum or natural gas).
 Examples include soaps, lubricants, fatty acids, and fatty alcohols.
 CABBI’s research is aimed at using synthetic biology to make more of those compounds from renewable resources.